Google invests in two local Black-owned tech companies

 “By combining cash awards with Google for Startups mentorship and programming, we hope to help create a more level playing field for these founders, who are building amazing companies and making an impact on their communities.”

-Google's investment comes as less than one percent of venture capital in the U.S. goes to Black companies according to a study by RateMyInvestor and DiversityVC.
+Google’s investment comes as less than 1% of venture capital in the U.S. goes to Black companies according to a study by RateMyInvestor and DiversityVC.

 Stanard and Ellis are two of 76 founders selected from around the country to receive funding from Google.
 The funding is non-dilutive, meaning that founders did not have to give up any company ownership in exchange for the grants.